Ashwag-ta/SNN-VGA/README.md

 Determine the RR threshold, either 0 or 1, which controls the positive sample criteria used in training.

 #### Run the Model:
-Use the determined threshold to train the model.
 <pre lang="bash"> python train_SNNVGA.py RR_value </pre>
 #### Example (for RR = 0):
 <pre lang="bash"> python train_SNNVGA.py 0 </pre>